BLOOMBEES/bootstrap-theme/src/layout/grid-system.md

     </div>
   </div>
 </div>
-{% endexample %}
+{% endhighlight %}

 The above example creates three equal-width columns on small, medium, large, and extra large devices using our [predefined grid classes](#predefined-classes).
 Those columns are centered in the page with the parent `.container`.

 ## Grid options

-While Bootstrap uses `em`s or `rem`s for defining most sizes, `px`s are used for grid breakpoints and container widths.
+While Bloombees uses `em`s or `rem`s for defining most sizes, `px`s are used for grid breakpoints and container widths.
 This is because the viewport width is in pixels and does not change with the [font size](https://drafts.csswg.org/mediaqueries-3/#units).

-See how aspects of the Bootstrap grid system work across multiple devices with a handy table.
+See how aspects of the Bloombees grid system work across multiple devices with a handy table.

 <div class="table-responsive">
   <table class="table table-bordered table-striped">